 The Hospital Inpatient Quality Reporting (Hospital IQR) program authorizes CMS to pay hospitals for successfully reporting certain quality measures at a higher annual update to their designated reimbursement rates.
 The program, which was established in the Medicare Prescription Drug, Improvement, and Modernization Act (MMA) in 2003 and additionally provides CMS with data, meant to aid healthcare consumers in their decisions.

 Just this month, CMS concluded the trial for a new claims-based measurement for readmission of heart failure patients.
-The measurement, excess days in acute care (EDAC) will be formally included as a quality metric in fiscal year 2018.
+The measurement, of excess days in acute care (EDAC) will be formally included as a quality metric in the fiscal year 2018.

 According to The Hospitalist, CMS hopes that the measure will serve as a tool to educate both hospitalists and hospitals about 30-day post-discharge outcomes for patients with heart failure as well as improve understanding of the services utilized, all in the hopes their efforts will translate to improved interventions.
 According to CMS spokesperson Alper Ozinal, hospitalists are frequently left in the dark after a patient leaves their facility and receive “little feedback about what happens to their patients after discharge.”

 Ozinal continued, “CMS found substantial variation in utilization across hospitals, which suggests an opportunity for improvement in transitional care practices.
-CMS anticipates that the measure will support hospital efforts to further optimize quality of care, particularly the quality of transitional care, by providing a more comprehensive picture of post-discharge events.”
+CMS anticipates that the measure will support hospital efforts to further optimize the quality of care, particularly the quality of transitional care, by providing a more comprehensive picture of post-discharge events.”

 The trial run of the measure began on September 8 of this year, focusing on Medicare fee-for-service patients age 65+ who had been hospitalized under a principal discharge of heart failure.
 Their outcomes are risk-adjusted for comorbidities, age, and sex.
-The results will be posted in a report on the QualityNet website and CMS welcomes comments.
+The results will be posted in a report on the QualityNet website, and CMS welcomes comments.

 Organizations Failing The Readmission Test